faithmawi/nhs-dev-docs/README.md

 ```

 Making sure your document contains this at the very top means that your contribution will automatically use the NHS login Docs theme.

+## Editing an existing document

+-When you click on the file, there should be an edit button in the top right of the document

+-When you're finished with your changes, make sure you click **Comit changes**

+-Or click **Cancel** if you wish to discard your changes

 ## Basic Text Styling Tips